You may find yourself in these hot spots and unknowingly put yourself at risk. Read on and keep yourself from harm’s way when SHTF!

 People can do crazy things when under stress.
 Someone who is desperately trying to fill a grocery cart full of food and supplies could become a threat to you.

-- Emergency flashlight with a built-In rechargeable battery, store energy in for a long time.
+- Emergency flashlight With Built-In Rechargeable battery, store energy in for a long time, NO

 If you did not have enough emergency preparations and you leave your home to stock up on supplies, you may not make it back.
 Roads may become clogged or difficult to pass through.